 Be it as it may, the natural fruit-set of V. planifolia is extremely low, consistent with what is often observed in food-deceptive orchids [30].
 Soto Arenas and Dressler [16] suggest between one in a hundred and one in a thousand flowers of V. planifolia are pollinated naturally in Mexico.
 This is consistent with the 0.655% fertilization ratio that was found in southern Florida [29], and the 4.9% found in Yucatán, Mexico [27], as well as with our own ongoing studies on the Caribbean coast of Costa Rica (Figure 1C), in which one fruit is observed per every few hundred flowers [26].
 Pemberton [31] suggests that non-perfume orchids, including some Vanilla species, can be pollinated by female and, to a lesser extent, male orchid bees searching for nectar.
-A strategy involving euglossine females and food deception, rather than perfume-collecting males, explains why V. planifolia produces so many flowers and yet it is so rare to observe fructification, and consequently pollination, occurring naturally.
+A strategy involving euglossine females and food deception, rather than perfume-collecting males, explains why V. planifolia produces so many flowers, and yet it is so rare to observe fructification and, consequently, pollination occurring naturally.
 It would also explain why, despite the numerous male baiting efforts carried out in Mexico and Central America, V. planifolia pollinaria are not found on any of the bees caught.
-Despite being related to honeybees and stingless bees, orchid bees are solitary, they do not live in large, communal colonies, and therefore are not easily cultured.
+Despite being related to honeybees and stingless bees, orchid bees are solitary, they do not live in large, communal colonies and, therefore, are not easily cultured.
 This, in addition to the flower relying on food deception, makes prompting natural pollination under cultivation by artificially supplying pollinators rather challenging.

 Figure 1.
 Vanilla planifolia.
 (A) Natural flowering and fruiting in a wild population in Cahuita, Costa Rica.
 (B) A stingless bee removes pollen grains on its back while exiting a flower in San Carlos, Costa Rica.
 (C) Naturally set fruits are proportionally rare in nature.
 Photographs by the author (A,C) and Randy Domínguez Miranda (B).